+

 Transfer Guides

-Transfer Guides have been created for some of the most common UMD programs and the institutions that most commonly transfer to UMD.
+Transfer Guides have been created for some of the most common UMD programs and the institutions that most commonly have students transferring to UMD.
 You can use these guides as a tool if you are interested in transferring to UMD for a specific program; each guide provides information on degree-specific classes that have already been approved for transfer.

 - College of Education & Human Service Professions (CEHSP) - Degrees in education/teaching, psychology, and social work.